 Raise your hand if you’ve seen your dog throw up their dinner and then immediately start scarfing it right back up.
 I think it’s happened to all of us dog owners at least once, and it’s an image we don’t easily forget.

 “No kisses for you tonight, Fido.”

-Seeing our own dog eat their vomit is pretty disgusting to us, but to our dogs it’s completely normal.
+Seeing our dogs eat their vomit is pretty disgusting, but to our dogs it’s a completely normal thing to do.
 So it got me wondering, why do dogs eat their own vomit anyway?

 Why Do Dogs Eat Their Own Vomit?